Impeachment hearings takeaways: 'Everyone was in the loop'

 Eric Tucker and Aamer Madhani, The Associated Press

-WASHINGTON -- Gordon Sondland, U.S. President Donald Trump's ambassador to the European Union, was the most anticipated witness in the House impeachment inquiry and his testimony Wednesday showed why.
+WASHINGTON -- Gordon Sondland, U.S. President Donald Trump's ambassador to the European Union, bolstered Democrats' impeachment narrative Wednesday as he repeatedly talked of a "quid pro quo" involving Ukraine.

-He made repeated references to a quid pro quo involving Ukraine and invoked the names of senior Trump administration officials who, he said, knew what was going on.
-He also confirmed the existence of a newly revealed telephone call with Trump one day after Trump had pressed Ukraine's leader for an investigation into a Trump political rival, former Vice-President Joe Biden.
+He said "everyone was in the loop" about President Donald Trump's push for Ukraine to announce investigations into a Ukraine gas company and the 2016 U.S. election.

+Sondland was one of the most anticipated witnesses as Democrats are holding an rigorous week of hearings into whether Trump's dealings with Ukraine are grounds for impeachment.

 THIS FOR THAT